mikesosa/hodor/level_5/README.md

 ## Level 5

-Has to have a WINDOW's user agent.
-Has to use pytesseract to read a CAPTCHA image off the server.
-Has to first change all black pixels to the background grey to allow the OCR a better probability of reading the text correctly.
-Has to parse the hidden 'key' field's 'value' from a GET request.
-Has to add the user's 'id' and 'holdthedoor' fields to POST request.
-Votes successfully 1024 times.
+Uses a WINDOW's user agent.
+Uses pytesseract to read a CAPTCHA image off the server.
+First change all black pixels to the background grey o the OCR will have a better probability of reading the text correctly.
+Then get the 'key' field's 'value' from a GET request.
+Send the user's 'id' and 'holdthedoor' fields to POST request.
+Votes: 1024 times.

 # ![cleaning](https://user-images.githubusercontent.com/28121770/67053071-eaec5c80-f105-11e9-873a-c186531ed981.gif)
 # ![voting](https://user-images.githubusercontent.com/28121770/67053072-eb84f300-f105-11e9-9990-2946b5ef6125.gif)